 Need a little more convincing?
 Here are our top reasons to visit Carmarthenshire – and we’ve even shared a few of our favourite holiday cottages in the area.

 Also known as the Garden of Wales, Carmarthenshire is not just home to our National Botanic Garden but also houses Aberglasney Gardens – Wales equivalent to the Lost Gardens of Heligan only on not quite such a large scale.

-Carmarthen is the Counties Principal Town and is the Counties second largest Town with a population of just under 16,000 (as of Jan 2014) and serves a large community of farmland surrounding its edges.
-The Town originated from a Roman settlement and a Roman amphitheatre remains just off Priory Street.
-The Town lays claim to being the oldest in Wales.
+Carmarthen is the counties principal town and is the counties second-largest town with a population of around 16,000 and serves a large community of farmland surrounding its edges.
+The town originated from a Roman settlement and a Roman amphitheatre remains just off Priory Street.
+The town lays claim to being the oldest in Wales.

-Some 16 miles east of Carmarthen is the popular and picturesque Town of Llandeilo, head here for some quirky shops and a visit to Carreg Cennen Castle – probably the most dramatically placed castle in Wales.
+Planning a weekend of retail therapy?
+Some 16 miles east of Carmarthen is the popular and picturesque town of Llandeilo, head here for some quirky shops and a visit to Carreg Cennen Castle – probably the most dramatically placed castle in Wales.
 Also at Llandeilo is the Dinefwr Country Park and Castle.